roguesensei/wilson/README.md

 py -3 -m pip install -r requirements.txt
 ```
 ## Configuring and Running
 To run with your own bot, you'll need your discord user id and bot token.
-You will also need to create a configuration file named `config.py`, either by copying the `config.def.txt` file and renaming it, or simply running the `main.py` file, to automatically generate it.
+You will also need to create a configuration file named `config.py`, either by copying the `res/config.def.txt` file and renaming it, or simply running the `main.py` file, to automatically generate it.
 ```shell
 # Linux/macOS
 python3 ./main.py